chatnoir-eu/chatnoir-copycat/README.md

 ## Deduplication of Large Crawls with Spark

-To detect near-duplicates in large web crawls, copycat runs a pipeline of four steps: (1) calculation of the SimHash fingerprint for each document, (2) selection of one representative document, if multipledocuments have identical fingerprints, (3) partition of the remaining fingerprints, (4) calculation of the Hamming distances between allfingerprints of a partition.
+To detect near-duplicates in large web crawls, copycat runs a pipeline of four steps: (1) calculation of the SimHash fingerprint for each document, (2) selection of one representative document, if multiple documents have identical fingerprints, (3) partition of the remaining fingerprints, (4) calculation of the Hamming distances between all fingerprints of a partition.

 1. Create Document representations
    - Run `./src/main/bash/new-document-representation-spark.sh` to produce document representations